 There are a lot of reasons why Bangkok is the most visited city in the world and also has the biggest expat community in Thailand.
 I guess I don’t need to repeat those here, you’ve either been here yourself or just read this blog regularly.
 However it’s always good to have a break every once in a while and escape those 8 million people and for myself that’s at least once every two months, usually more frequently, that I love to visit and revisit other places in Thailand.

 For most people living in Bangkok, the typical short time kind of weekend trip will be one to a beach and there you got four options: Pattaya, Bang Saen, Cha Am and Hua Hin.
 Sure Pattaya is always good, Bang Saen I’m not the biggest fan of (I have once included it in my list of the worst beaches in Thailand mainly due to the pollution and lack of nightlife options) and the beach in Cha Am is alright but the town itself just too small and rather boring.
 If you’re just out for some good seafood you could also visit Pom Phrachun on a day trip, a place you might not even have heard of.

 So I’ve recently visited Hua Hin twice for long weekends and I really enjoyed it.
 The beach is beautiful and not too crowded, the locals are very friendly and the overall slow pace of life in town feels good for a break from the hustle and bustle of Bangkok – but that doesn’t mean the lights go off after sunset!

-Hua Hin is located 200km southwest of the capital and if you catch a minivan from Bangkok, the trip takes three hours, sometimes less than that (you can find other transportation options here).
+Hua Hin is located 200km southwest of the capital and if you catch a minivan from Bangkok, the trip takes three hours, sometimes less than that.